UoB-COMSM0166/2026-group-27/README.md

 ### Agile practices:

 We used Agile methodology that allowed the team to be flexible, we could create new features in small increments and refine them as needed.
-This approach helped enable the team to develop and learn on-the-go given their limited experience at the time.
+This approach helped enable the team to develop and learn on the go, given our limited experience at the time.

-We used GitHub as a development tool, specifically a [devlog README file](https://github.com/UoB-COMSM0166/2026-group-27/tree/542337afaf5a9f9f3a855065c2fda8c948da1b56/1.%20devlog) where every week each team member recorded tasks they completed, work in progress and planned future work.
+We used GitHub as a development tool, specifically a [devlog README file](https://github.com/UoB-COMSM0166/2026-group-27/tree/542337afaf5a9f9f3a855065c2fda8c948da1b56/1.%20devlog), where each team member recorded weekly tasks they completed, work in progress, and planned future work.
 We also used a Jira board to keep track of individual progress.

 <p align="center">